 We are coming up on our 1 year anniversary of living in our restoration home here in France.
 It got me to thinking, do I miss our life in the UK?
 The answer, is sometimes.
 Or rather, some things.
 We miss pubs, curry’s and being able to walk into, well, anywhere and be able to converse with ease and understanding.
-Then we returned to France and realised we could visit Britain for the first two, it is that close, and the latter will just take a bit of time.
-We realised that we really, really like French life.
+But, we are enjoying the odd aperitif in the bars in our village, I make a mean curry now, and the latter will just take a bit of time.
+We have realised that we really, really like French life.

 10 Reasons Why We Like French Life

 Good use of Time

 This has to be the most important feature of France I like.
 As a culture, we have noted that they give themselves time for what needs doing.
-Whether sitting alone with a coffee in a café, to enjoying lunch with friends, to simply chatting in a shop, they even take the time to greet people, properly.
+Whether sitting alone with a coffee in a café, to enjoying lunch with friends, to simply chatting in a shop.
+And they always take the time to greet people, properly.

 I haven’t met a French person yet that seems to move at a rapid pace, even if actually very busy.
 They prize personal time and time spent with family, time to digest food, time to walk.
 You rarely see anyone rushing here in France.
 (This does not count driving fast.)